-The Company maintains independent certification that the Occupational Health and Safety Management System conforms to the requirements of OHSAS 18001.
+The Company maintains independent certification that the Occupational Health and Safety Management System conforms to the requirements of ISO 45001:2018.

-It is the objective of Stewarts to continually strive to lead the way in quality building and maintain our long standing reputation as a quality contractor with over 100 years experience.
-Stewarts policy is ensure its customers are provided with a completed project that meets with the required specification, drawings and details as per the agreed contract.
+It is the objective of Stewart Construction to continually strive to lead the way in quality building and maintain our long standing reputation as a quality contractor with over 115 years experience.
+Stewart's policy is ensure its customers are provided with a completed project that meets with the required specification, drawings and details as per the agreed contract.

 It is the responsibility of all sectors in the organization to ensure that the requirements of the Quality Systems based on ISO 9001 are adhered to and that the necessary resources are allocated to establish, maintain and update the Quality System.
 The Quality System is systematically reviewed and upgraded to ensure continued effectiveness and improvement.

-Stewart maintains independent certification that it’s Environmental Management System conforms to the requirements of ISO 14001:2004.
+Stewart Construction maintains independent certification that it’s Environmental Management System conforms to the requirements of ISO 14001:2015.

-Stewarts has quickly recognized the need for environmental change within the built environment and has been at the forefront of this change.
-Sustainable building projects are very much a part of the Stewart portfolio, which includes delivering the 1st Second Level School in Ireland to be built to Airtight Standards in 2006, and also in delivering the country’s 1st publicly funded BREEAM EXCELLENT Office Block to be procured under a Design & Build Basis in 2010.
-Stewarts is currently aiming for LEED GOLD Accreditation for another Design & Build Office Block Project, which is being delivered utilising the Building Information Modelling (BIM) Process.
+Stewart Construction has quickly recognised the need for environmental change within the built environment and has been at the forefront of this change.
+Sustainable building projects are very much a part of the Stewart portfolio, which includes delivering the 1st Second Level School in Ireland to be built to Airtight Standards in 2006, and also delivering the country’s 1st publicly funded BREEAM EXCELLENT Office Block to be procured under a Design & Build Basis in 2010.
+The leading construction company has completed many LEED GOLD Accreditation projects to date eg. 5 Harcourt Road, Dublin 2; Irish Life Customer Centre, Dundalk; Central Plaza, Dame St., Dublin.

-This experience and company policy objectives puts Stewarts at the forefront of environmental change within the Construction industry.
+This experience and company policy objectives puts Stewart at the forefront of environmental change within the Construction industry.

 Corporate Social Responsibility

-Our Corporate Social Responsibility policy objective is based on keeping the trust and respect the Stewart Company and the Stewart family has earned over our many years in business and in our community, from our existing clients, personnel, consultants, subcontractors and suppliers and our community and to gain the trust and respect of new clients, personnel, consultants, subcontractors and suppliers and members of our community by continuing to act responsibly and ethically in the communities we serve, thereby protecting a well earned and valued reputation.
+Our Corporate Social Responsibility policy objective is based on keeping the trust and respect Stewart Construction has earned over our many years in business from our existing clients, personnel, consultants, subcontractors, suppliers and our community and to gain the trust and respect of new clients, personnel, consultants, subcontractors and suppliers and members of our community by continuing to act responsibly and ethically in the communities we serve, thereby protecting a well earned and valued reputation.